AshleyDafneAguilar/Geovisualization-of-the-main-culicidaes-vectors-of-transmission-of-some-diseases-in-Mexico/README.md

 ## Introduction
-The following work aims to perform geospatial visualizations of the main species of culicidae, causal agents of diseases such as leishmaniasis, dengue and malaria in Mexico.
-With the objective of observing the climatic conditions of their habitat and the overlapping presence of vector-cases of the aforementioned diseases.
+The objective of this work is to geovisualize the main species of culicidae, causal agents of diseases such as leishmaniasis, dengue and malaria in Mexico.
+With the purpose of observing the climatic conditions of their habitat and the coincident presence of cases-vectors of the mentioned diseases.